maawoo/Project_MAPM/README.md

 (e.g. in case of noise pollution) or positively (e.g. in case of distance to nature).

-In the **Usecases** tab, different use cases have been pre-calculated.
-They all are named for a better designation and contain different parameters.
+In the **Usecases** tab, different scenarios have been pre-calculated based on different parameters.
+In a later update, we want to give the user more freedom to explore the data and visualize his/her own preferences on the map.

 ## Usecases

-**Julia** is a young university student with a dog.
-She needs to be close to nature for her dog to feel comfortable.
-Since she regularly travels, she would also like to be close to public transport without having to suffer from any noise pollution.
-Therefore the parameters used are nature and public transport as positive and noise pollution as a negative factor.
+**Julia** is a young university student, who is going to move to Jena with her dog.
+She loves nature and additionally her dog needs to be close to green spaces to feel comfortable.
+Since Julia regularly travels, she would also like to be close to public transport without having to suffer from any noise pollution.
+Parameters used:
+- distance to nature (+)
+- distance to public transport (+)
+- noise pollution (-)

-**Peter** loves to party and enjoy nights out with friends.
+**Peter** loves to party and enjoys going out with friends.
 He studies at the local university but strongly dislikes getting up early.
 Noise doesn't bother him too much though.
-The parameters used in the Peter usecase are density or restaurants and nightlife as well as a close distance to university.
+Parameters used:
+- density of restaurants (+)
+- density of nightlife (+)
+- distance to university (+)

 **Anna and Klaus** are a middle-aged couple and both work full-time.
 They like arts and theater and often spend the evening with a good meal in a restaurant and a stage play or concert afterwards.
 But because Anna works for an international company, she needs to be close to public transport as well.
-For Anna and Klaus, the culture and restaurants parameter as well as the public transport were combined.
+Parameters used:
+- density of culture (+)
+- density of restaurants (+)
+- distance to public transport (+)

 **The Schiller family** consists of Mum and Dad with their two teenage daughters.
-The daughters love shopping in their free time but mum and dad rather enjoy some peaceful quietness.
+The daughters love shopping in their free time but their parents rather enjoy some peaceful quietness.
 Also, the mum has a strong pollen allergy and wants to live far from any trees.
-This layer is a combination of shopping as positive and nosie as well as nature as negative factors.
+Parameters used:
+- density of shops (+)
+- noise pollution (-)
+- distance to nature (-)

 ## Data